 When an attacker tries to take control of an application, he will change its execution flow.
 It’s important to be able to detect when the execution flow deviates from the normal execution flow and initiate proper defensive measures.

 Based on the strong process integrity checking mechanisms found in security software for the Windows platform, similar mechanisms are developed for both Android and iOS.
-This will protect against advanced process and function hijacking methods, which are known from the Windows platform and used by banking Trojans like ZeuS and SpyEye.
+This will protect against advanced process and function hijacking methods.
+These are known from the Windows platform and used by banking Trojans like ZeuS and SpyEye.

 iOS automatically records user input in a so-called keyboard cache in order to improve its auto-correction feature.
 This can lead to sensitive information being accessible.